 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

 Unfortunately, the Sony X950H doesn't support any variable refresh rate technologies.
-If you want a similar TV that has VRR support, check out the Samsung Q80/Q80T QLED.
+If you want a similar TV with VRR support, check out the Samsung Q80/Q80T QLED.

-The Sony X950H has great low input lag when in 'Game' or 'Graphics' mode.
+The Sony X950H has fantastic low input lag when in 'Game' or 'Graphics' mode.
 It's responsive enough for most casual gamers, but it's a bit too high for competitive gaming.
-While you can use motion interpolation for gaming, it increases the input lag significantly and it isn't recommended.
+While you can use motion interpolation for gaming, it increases the input lag significantly and isn't recommended.

 If you want lower input lag for gaming, check out the Sony X900H.

 Even though the Sony X950H has a 120Hz refresh rate, it can only achieve 120Hz at a 1080p resolution, so 1440p and 4k content are limited to 60Hz.
-It can display chroma 4:4:4 properly for PC users, and it needs to be in either 'Game' mode or 'Graphics' mode for it to work.
-For high bandwidth signals like 4k @ 60Hz + 10-bit HDR, set HDMI Signal Format to 'Enhanced format'.
+It displays chroma 4:4:4 signals properly, which is important for clear text from a PC.
 If you want a TV that can display a 4k @ 120Hz signal, check out the Sony X90J or the Sony X95J.

 There are two USB inputs on the TV, one of which is a USB 3.0 port.